William-D4095/Java-Examples/README.md

 This folder contains Java exercises.
-The first item is a number sorter,
+I will finish this later.
+Goodbye.